dr0ps/mill_control/README.md

 # mill_control - a simple tool to control a TinyG cnc controller

 This creates a single binary that is able to directly control a TinyG board.
-* You can manually jog or send a gcode file.
-Loading a Gcode file will run it immediately.
+* You can manually jog or run a gcode file.
 * Feed hold works, cycle start continues the program.
+Reset does reset the TinyG.
+* There is a 3D display of the gcode which is continuously updated while the program runs.
 * There is support for a WHB04B remote.
+* The spindle motor can be controlled while jogging.

 ![screenshot](mill_control.png)

 ## Getting Started

 mill_control is written in Rust.
+Binary releases are currently not available.
+Building on Windows does currently not work.

 ### Prerequisites